microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 .NET Core, instead, can run truly side-by-side, with two different approaches:

 - You can embed the runtime inside the application.
 This way you'll be able to deploy the app on any machine, even without the runtime installed, and make sure it will target the specific .NET Core version you have used to build it.
 - You can install multiple .NET Core runtimes on the same machine.
-Unlike with the .NET Framework, you can have on the same machine .NET Core 1.0, .NET Core 2.0, .NET Core 3.0 and whatever .NET Core version will ship in the future.
+Unlike with the .NET Framework, you can have on the same machine .NET Core 1.0, .NET Core 2.0, .NET Core 3.0 and any .NET Core version will ship in the future.
 This means that if you deploy an application which runs on .NET Core 2.0, it will effectively leverage the .NET Core 2.0 runtime and not another runtime in backward compatibility mode.

 Additionally, you will be able to leverage many of the benefits of the .NET Core ecosystem, like the opportunity to use the command line tools to create and build your projects or to use the improved .csproj format.
 In the end, .NET Core 3.0 will bring some specific benefits for desktop development, like a better support to high DPI screens or the opportunity to leverage all the UWP APIs.

 ##### Why .NET Core 3 for XAML Islands
-You should wonder where .NET Core plays a role here.
-Of course for performance startup and execution of the WPF application: this is the good and immediate gain.
-The long term advantage is really the fact that this is the migration path for modernizing .NET WPF and Windows Forms applications.
+You may be wonder which role .NET Core plays here.
 All the long-term investments in .NET will be delivered to .NET Core, while the full .NET Framework will focus mainly on security updates and in supporting the latest networking protocols, security standards, and Windows features.
 You can learn more about the roadmap [here](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/).

+As such, XAML Island is supported also on the .NET Framework, but all the long-terms investement in this technology will be focused on .NET Core.

 ___

 ## Exercise 1 - Use a 1st party UWP control with XAML Islands

 We start with the simpliest modernization path possible: We would like to use a rich UWP control that is "*available for use in WPF*".
 Crazy idea?
 No!
 Indeed, the most requested controls are already wrapped for you!
 The current XAML Islands iteration brings you the InkCanvas, the InkToolbar, the MapControl and the MediaPlayerElement.
 So in our Contoso Expenses application we will bring a modern touch by using InkCanvas and MapControl.
-This will be possible thanks to the Microsoft.Toolkit.Wpf.UI.Controls NuGet package.
+This is possible thanks to the Microsoft.Toolkit.Wpf.UI.Controls NuGet package.

 ___